 When we fix the ties early, then we get the most movement in the mid face including the jaw and sinuses.
 Babies do their most growing in the first 6 months of life.
 When a baby is breastfeeding, but using the jaw to move up and down instead of gliding forward, then the jaw joint is not growing properly.
 When we change this motion by releasing the tongue so it can make the wave motion and the jaw can glide forward, then more time is spent gliding to stretch out the joint and allow the jaw to move forward with facial growth.
 We start solids after 6 months and the jaw naturally changes at this age to an up and down motion.
 Also, the older the baby, the less likely they will change their nursing behavior.
 Young babies live in the moment and their brains to not have object permanence yet, so they forget and are easily distractible.
 The older the kids get, the more they are aware of the situation and remember when they see your finger approach their mouth.
 We still try to keep it fun and don't worry, they are very forgiving.
 The areas are well healed within two weeks which is a very short time compared to Orthodontics.
 If the tongue is not up and the palate is not naturally expanded the the jaw and teeth have to be moved.
 This is where painful Orthodontics including palatal expanders and orthodontic appliances are in the mouth for months to years.
 Jaw surgery for late teens needs to be done after puberty.
 The oral surgeon breaks the jaw and resets it forward to allow new bone to form.
 Yes, it is as awful as it sounds.
 Remember, when we get the sinus area to develop properly, then there will be fewer ear and sinus infections which means less pain and antibiotics.
 The list goes on and on...

-Why do you prefer the Mam pacifier instead of the Soothie, Bib, or Nuk pacifier?
+Why do you prefer the MAM Original Orthodontic pacifier instead of the Soothie, Bib, or Nuk pacifier?

 We have tried all the pacifiers on the market to find the best one for tied babies.
 We use the pacifier as an exercise to strengthen the tongue muscle and train the tongue to stay up to the palate.
 It is similar to lifting a light weight with lots of reps while breastfeeding correctly is like lifting a heavy weight with fewer reps.
 The pacifier is good for tone and coordination while breastfeeding correctly will build strong muscle.
 The Soothie is very firm and round so it pushes the tongue down.
 It also has a ridge near the lips and gums which stimulates the baby to bite instead of suck.
 Any baby can hold a Soothie pacifier in the mouth which is why there are so commonly used in the hospital setting.
 Dentists also do not like the Soothie or Bib because of the way that they mold the upper jaw into a V shaped when we want a nice oval U shape.
 The Nuk follows the slant of the tongue when it is tied by allowing the back portion to hump up and the front portion to stay down on the floor of the mouth.
-We want the tip of the tongue to stay just behind the gumline and the rest of the muscle to be up towards the palate.
-The Mam pacifier is soft, smooth and in a nice wide, flatter shape to allow this to happen.
+We want the tip of the tongue to stay just behind the gum line and the rest of the muscle to be up towards the palate.
+The Mam pacifier is soft, smooth, and in a nice wide, flatter shape to allow this to happen.
+We recommend buying the Original and not the comfort, sensitive skin or MAM air types because they have creases and indents that cause lip, jaw and cheek suction to hold them in and this is what we are trying to discourage.
 Using the Mam pacifier 3 times per day or more is what we recommend.
 Check out the Tug of War exercise under the pre-procedure therapy section.

 My baby can take a bottle so why not just pump and bottle feed?